julianvilas/hackPyrateBus/README.md

 ## License

-`bphelpers` is licensed under the GNU General Public License v3 (GPLv3).
+`hackPyrateBus` is licensed under the GNU General Public License v3 (GPLv3).
 The full text of the license can be found in the [LICENSE](LICENSE) file.

 The pyBusPirateLite project, from which this project is derived, is also licensed under the GPLv3.
 We would like to thank the authors and contributors of pyBusPirateLite for their work.